January Sailor in the Spotlight: Navy Diver 2nd Class Devon Longo

 |0

-This work, January Sailor in the Spotlight: Navy Diver 2nd Class Devon Longo [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, January Sailor in the Spotlight: Navy Diver 2nd Class Devon Longo, by PO2 Carson Cleverly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT